-• withdraw their offer if it has not been accepted by the trader.
-This is an open-ended right, which will end when the contract is made, after which they can move to their right to cancel if appropriate

-• cancel a contract.
+- withdraw their offer if it has not been accepted by the trader for example, by placing an order for goods online where the terms make clear that a contract is not entered into until the goods are despatched.
+This is an open-ended right, which will end when the contract is made, after which they can move to their right to cancel if appropriate - cancel a contract.
 Within a specified period of time, the Regulations give consumers the right to pull out of a contract that they would otherwise be bound by, providing the contract is not one where there is no right to cancel (see above)